Numbers 16:40

 just as the LORD commanded him through Moses.
 This was to be a reminder to the Israelites that no outsider who is not a descendant of Aaron should approach to offer incense before the LORD, lest he become like Korah and his followers.

-just as the LORD had spoken
+just as the LORD commanded him through Moses.

-to the Israelites
+This was to be a reminder to the Israelites

 that no outsider who is not a descendant of Aaron

-should approach to offer incense before the LORD
+should approach to offer incense before the LORD,

-lest he become like Korah and his followers
+lest he become like Korah and his followers.

 Persons / Places / Events